immmdreza/pixelar/README.md

 ![Alt text](arts/simple_1.png)

 This was the whole idea!
-There're more methods to make your job easier.
+But there're more ...

 ``` rust
 use pixelar::{colors::*, positions::*, prelude::*};